Last Updated on

 When you’re looking to fill in the gaps around your window frames, you will probably find that there are several different options available.
 For large exterior gaps, mainly ones wider than one centimetre, you may be better off using mortar.
 If your gaps are even larger you may wish to consider using expanding foam.

 That said in both of these cases you will still need to fully seal off your window frames using window sealant after doing so.
 My main reasons for choosing frame sealant above other options to fill in the gaps around your windows are:

-- Easy to apply - handy cartridge format means you’ll need less tools and save application time too.
+- Easy to apply -- handy cartridge format means you’ll need fewer tools and save application time too.

 Step By Step Guide

 All set to get started?
 Simply follow the steps below for a quick and easy way to get those gaps around your window frames filled in no time.

 Before starting any job I like to gather up everything I’m going to need, so I can make sure that I not only have all the essentials but also that I have them to hand.
 Use the list above and don’t start until you’ve got everything ready to go.

 You’d be surprised how many people forget this seemingly insignificant but absolutely crucial step.
 In order to effectively seal your window frame, you need the area to be completely dry and free of dirt, dust, old sealant and whatever else.
 If you don’t complete this step then chances are your sealant won’t adhere correctly to your window frames and walls.